SofianeElNaggar/embeddingTest/README.md

 # Embedding test

-Welcome to this repository!
+Welcome to this repository.
 This project is primarily focused on exploring and testing the embeddings of the **BART** model through various scripts, data, and experiments.
 Additionally, you will find a secondary folder containing initial tests conducted on **BERT** and **GPT-2**.
 Repository Structure

 This repository is organized into two main folders: